Excellence Award in Fluid Separations

 - A certificate

-The award is presented to a scientist in the early stage of his/her career, who have made excellent contributions to the understanding or the industrial application of crystallization.
+- The award is presented to researchers or engineers in the early stage of their careers, who have made excellent contributions to Fluid Separations.

 - PhD supervisors at a PhD-awarding institution in an EFCE member country, or